ScreamZ/kuzzle-guide/source/includes/core_documentation/_02-plugins.md

 When a pipe event is triggered, we are waiting for all plugins attached on this event.
 A plugin attached on a pipe event has access to the data and can even change them.
 A pipe plugin constructor must take in its last parameter a callback.
 This callback must be called at the end of the function with `callback(error, object)`:

-* error: if there is an error during the function, this parameter must be set.
+* error: if there is an error during the function, this parameter must be set with one of the available Error types.
 If everything is ok, you can call the function with null
 * object: the object to pass to the next function

 Plugins are called in chain.
 When the `callback()` function is called, the next function attached on the event is triggered.